Irresistible Turkey Chili

 Directions

-3Meanwhile, open the can of tomatoes, pour them into a bowl and use kitchen shears or your hand to break the tomatoes apart into smaller pieces — the size is up to you, we like a variety.
+4Meanwhile, open the can of tomatoes, pour them into a bowl, and use kitchen shears or your hand to break them apart into smaller pieces — the size is up to you; we like leaving some chunky bits.

 Adam and Joanne's Tips

-• Optional ingredients: Add hot sauce, 1/4 to 1 teaspoon cayenne pepper or 1 to 2 tablespoons chipotle in adobo puree to taste.
+- Spicy chili: Add hot sauce, 1/4 to 1 teaspoon cayenne pepper, or 1 to 2 tablespoons chipotle in adobo puree to taste.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste